 Really it is about using your common sense and figure out what works for you.
 Be kind and be gentle and attentive to your hair and you will be fine.

-We would always suggest beginning scalp cooling when you begin your chemo, but there have been cases where people have begun scalp cooling a couple of sessions in, and although they had no hair at all to begin with, they saw hair growth by the end of their treatment.
-It’s always worth speaking to your doctor or nurse.
+We would always suggest beginning scalp cooling when you begin your chemo, but there have been cases where people have not started scalp cooling until a couple of sessions in, and although they had no hair at all to begin with, they saw hair growth by the end of their treatment.
+It is always worth speaking to your doctor or nurse.
 It is recommended that a paper theatre cap is used under the silicone cap in scenarios where there is little or no hair present as this will prevent direct contact between your scalp and the cold cap.
+It is common to see regrowth occurring while shedding is happening at the same time.
+Shedding can continue for a quite a while after you complete your chemo but this absolutely does not mean that you will not see regrowth too.
+In fact a recent clinical study in Japan showed that scalp cooling resulted in faster recovery of hair volume after chemotherapy, even in patients for whom scalp cooling failed to prevent chemotherapy-induced alopecia, within 12 weeks.